 Domestic Abuse Victim Distributions.
 Beginning January 1, 2024, if you are a domestic abuse victim (as defined in IRS Notice 2024-55 or other applicable guidance) of abuse by a spouse or domestic partner, you may take domestic abuse victim distributions from this IRA during the one-year period beginning on any date on which you were a victim of such abuse.
 The aggregate amount of any eligible distribution to a domestic abuse victim which may be treated as domestic abuse victim distribution by any individual is typically limited.
 The limit is \$10,000 for 2024, and \$10,300 for 2025.
 For future years the dollar limitations will be increased to reflect a cost-of-living adjustment, if any.
 Domestic abuse victim distributions are exempt from the early distribution penalty tax and may be repaid.
 See "Other Distributions Eligible for Repayment" in this disclosure statement for more information on repayment of these distributions.
 For assistance in determining whether you are eligible for a domestic abuse victim distribution, consult your tax advisor.
 Emergency Personal Expense Distribution.
 Beginning January 1, 2024, if you have unforeseeable or immediate financial needs relating to necessary personal or family emergency expenses (as defined in IRS Notice 2024-55 or other applicable guidance), you may take emergency personal expense distributions from this IRA.
-The amount that you may treat as an emergency personal expense distributions are exempt from the early distribution penalty tax and may be repaid.
-If you take an emergency personal expense distribution from this IRA or another eligible retirement plan, you are prohibited from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense distribution, you are restric
+The amount that you may treat as an emergency personal expense distributions are exempt from the early distribution penalty tax and may be limited to a lower amount.
+Emergency personal expense distributions are exempt plan.
+You are prohibited from taking another emergency personal expense distribution from this IRA or another eligible retirement plan, you are prohibited from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense distribution, you are restricted from taking another emergency personal expense dist